vippsas/vipps-woocommerce/README.txt

 * Synchronized products can not be paid via Vipps when using KCO if the price at this moment in time is 0.

 == Changelog ==

+= 1.15.0 =
+* Refactored: We are now using the Vipps Recurring API v3
+* Changed: We now require at least PHP 7.4.
+You should however already be on 8.0+ as PHP 7.4 is end of life.
+* Added: Much more type safety to the entire codebase.
+* Refactored: We no longer pass product descriptions to Vipps unless you choose to do so.
+* Refactored: We now use Vipps' new campaign system

 = 1.14.7 =
 * Fixed: Coupons and "expire date" on a product in WooCommerce Subscriptions now play well together.